Friday, October 21, 2011

 Why I ditched Bluehost and went to Dreamhost

-I've been slightly miffed at Bluehost ever since the beginning, when I was having some kind of casual day when I signed up and actually gave them my real phone number, and they CALLED it-- why?
+I've been slightly miffed at Bluehost ever since I started with them.
+I was having some kind of casual day when I signed up and I gave them my real phone number.
+And they CALLED it-- why?
 Just to verify that it was the right one!
 That was so irritating.
 What does my hosting need my real phone number for?
 It was just more of this verification (read denial of privacy) that's so fashionable these days.

 And what if it hadn't been my real number?
 It usually isn't.
-Then what if it wasn't?
-Would the money they got off my Visa card not be valid any more and I'm gonna have to do without the privilege of being their customer?
+And what if it wasn't?
+Would the money they got off my Visa card not be green any more and I'm gonna have to do without the privilege of being their customer?

 I figured maybe they were taking a page from Dreamhost's book.
-Dreamhost says, "Why should we charge customers for something that doesn't cost us anything?"
-Good question!
-All the other hosts charge extra for "privacy service".
+Dreamhost adds privacy to domains at no charge, and says, "Why should we charge customers for something that doesn't cost us anything?"

-I can't say I was thrilled that Bluehost applied it without even asking me.
-That's my domain, not theirs, and they don't have the right to changed the registration info without my approval.
+Although I can't say I was thrilled that Bluehost applied it without asking me.
+That's my domain, not theirs!
+They don't have the right to changed the registration info without my approval.
 What if I hadn't wanted privacy?

 Then I get this delightful email from Bluehost: "DOMAIN PRIVACY HAS EXPIRED" It was seven in the evening, I was in a hurry, and I only glanced quickly down the email, to: "This information will then be viewable to the public in the WHOIS database and may put your personal privacy at risk.
-The following is your private information which is currently masked:" and they had my name, address and phone number as it appears on my bill!
+The following is your private information which is currently masked," and they had my name, address and phone number AS IT APPEARS ON MY BILL.
+Which was a LOT more information than I had previously had in the WHOIS database!

 Thanks a BUNCH you buttheads.
 You changed what I had up there before, took it upon YOURSELF to privatize it without even asking me and now you put my PHYSICAL HOME ADDRESS on the INTERNET all this without my permission.
 I officially hate you and I'll be cancelling as soon as I can transfer all my stuff off.
 For pity's sake you could have at least WARNED ME!!!!!!!!
 That the "free privacy" you put on there without asking me was going to expire!
 You SUCK!